MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 - **Voice app**  Select the name of the resource account linked to an auto attendant or call queue that has already been created.
 Callers that request an operator are redirected there.
 - **External phone number** transfers the caller to an external phone number that you specify.
 Note the following:

-    - The resource account associated with the application making the PSTN transfer out must have a phone number and a Virtual User license assigned, in addition to one of the following required licenses.
-Note that Phone System licenses aren't supported.
+    - The resource account associated with the application making the PSTN transfer out must have a phone number and be assigned a Virtual Phone System license.
+Phone System licenses aren't supported.
+Additionally, the resource account must have one of the following:
-        - For a resource account with a Calling Plan number, assign a Domestic and International Calling Plan license.
+        - For a resource account with a Calling Plan number, assign a [Calling Plan](calling-plans-for-office-365.md) license.
         - For a resource account with a Direct Routing number, assign an [online voice routing policy](manage-voice-routing-policies.md).
     - The outbound phone number that's displayed is determined as follows:
         - For Calling Plan numbers, the original caller's phone number is displayed.
-        - For Direct Routing numbers, the number sent is based on the P-Asserted-Identify (PAI) setting on the SBC, as follows:
+        - For Direct Routing numbers, the number sent is based on the P-Asserted-Identity (PAI) setting on the SBC, as follows:
             - If set to Disabled, the original caller's phone number is displayed.
 This is the default and recommended setting.
             - If set to Enabled, the resource account phone number is displayed.
-    - Transfers between Calling Plan numbers and Direct Routing numbers aren't supported.
+    - Transfers between Calling Plan trunks and Direct Routing trunks aren't supported.

 <!--